onzfonz/comp227/src/content/4/en/part4b.md

 ```

 The solution is quite advanced despite its compact appearance.
-The *noteObjects* variable is assigned to an array of Mongoose objects that are created with the *Note* constructor for each of the notes in the *helper.initialNotes* array.
+The `noteObjects` variable is assigned to an array of Mongoose objects that are created with the `Note` constructor for each of the notes in the `helper.initialNotes` array.
-The next line of code creates a new array that <i>consists of promises</i>, that are created by calling the *save* method of each item in the *noteObjects* array.
+The next line of code creates a new array that **consists of promises**, that are created by calling the `save` method of each item in the `noteObjects` array.
 In other words, it is an array of promises for saving each of the items to the database.

-The [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method can be used for transforming an array of promises into a single promise, that will be <i>fulfilled</i> once every promise in the array passed to it as a parameter is resolved.
+The [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method can be used for transforming an array of promises into a single promise, that will be ***fulfilled*** once every promise in the array passed to it as a parameter is resolved.
-The last line of code <em>await Promise.all(promiseArray)</em> waits until every promise for saving a note is finished, meaning that the database has been initialized.
+The last line of code `await Promise.all(promiseArray)` waits until every promise for saving a note is finished, meaning that the database has been initialized.

 > The returned values of each promise in the array can still be accessed when using the Promise.all method.
-If we wait for the promises to be resolved with the *await* syntax <em>const results = await Promise.all(promiseArray)</em>, the operation will return an array that contains the resolved values for each promise in the *promiseArray*, and they appear in the same order as the promises in the array.
+If we wait for the promises to be resolved with the `await` syntax `const results = await Promise.all(promiseArray)`, the operation will return an array that contains the resolved values for each promise in the `promiseArray`, and they appear in the same order as the promises in the array.

 Promise.all executes the promises it receives in parallel.
 If the promises need to be executed in a particular order, this will be problematic.